zbw/stwfsapy/Readme.md

 [![Build Status](https://travis-ci.org/zbw/stwfsapy.svg?branch=master)](https://travis-ci.org/zbw/stwfsapy)
 [![codecov](https://codecov.io/gh/zbw/stwfsapy/branch/master/graph/badge.svg)](https://codecov.io/gh/zbw/stwfsapy)
 ## About
-This library provides functionality to find the labels of SKOS thesaurus concepts in (short) text.
+This library provides functionality to find the labels of SKOS thesaurus concepts in text.
 It is a reimplementation in Python of [stwfsa](https://github.com/zbw/stwfsa) combined with the concept scoring from [1].
 A deterministic finite automaton is constructed from the labels of the thesaurus concepts to perform the matching.
 In addition, a classifier is trained to score the matched occurrences of the concepts.